 Gaelic Society of Vancouver

 The motto, “Follow closely traditions of your ancestry” has inspired members of this society since its inception in 1908.
 Established to foster matters of interest to Celts everywhere, the society aims to cultivate a more general knowledge of the language, literature and music of the Gael.
-Society meetings are held at the Scottish Cultural Centre on the first Saturday of every month, from October to May.
+For many years, Gaelic Society ceilidhs were traditionally held on the first Saturday of every month, from October to May.
+Of late, Ceilidhs are held less frequently.

 Moray, Nairn & Banff Association